 9571 (any 4 characters that don’t make a word or pattern)

-Password strength indicators rate these as very weak and estimate they would take less and 1 second to crack!
-Yet Exodus thinks this is acceptable security for a software that holds money with irreversible transactions and no recourse for theft!
+Password strength indicators rate these as very weak and estimate they would take less than 1 second to crack!
+Yet Exodus thinks this is acceptable security for software that holds money with irreversible transactions and no recourse for theft!

-An adversary could use this password to take your funds if they had access to your machine or to your email, because Exodus email you a backup link.
+An adversary could use this password to take your funds if they had access to your machine or to your email because Exodus emailed you a backup link.

 Exodus is closed source

-These obvious major flaws in basic privacy and security that I found in 5 minutes suggest Exodus either don’t care and/or are incompetent when it comes to privacy and security for their users.
+These obvious major flaws in basic privacy and security that I found in 5 minutes suggest Exodus either don’t care and/or is incompetent when it comes to privacy and security for their users.

-That is why Exodus being closed source is such a problem.
+That is why Exodus being a closed source is such a problem.
 You have no way to know what other mistakes they have made.
-Given the above it’s reasonable to assume there are more mistakes hiding in the code and that they are potentially serious.
+Given the above, it’s reasonable to assume there are more mistakes hiding in the code and that they are potentially serious.